-Number Risk mitigation measure Implementation in the UK 11 Inspections and management of plants before export The UK NPPO carries out inspections and testing where required by the country of destination's plant health legislation, to ensure all requirements are fulfilled and a valid phytosanitary certificate with the correct additional declarations is issued (Dossier Section 1.0).
+Number Risk mitigation measure Implementation in the UK 10 Measures against soil pests There are no specific measures/treatments against the soil pests.
+However, containerised plants are grown in trays on top of protective plastic membranes to prevent contact with soil.
+Membranes are regularly refreshed when needed.
+Alternatively, plants may be grown on raised galvanised steel benches stood on gravel as a barrier between the soil and bench feet and/or concreted surfaces (Dossier Section 3.0).
+11 Inspections and management of plants before export The UK NPPO carries out inspections and testing where required by the country of destination's plant health legislation, to ensure all requirements are fulfilled and a valid phytosanitary certificate with the correct additional declarations is issued (Dossier Section 1.0).
 Separate to any official inspection, plant material is checked by growers for plant health issues prior to dispatch (Dossier Section 1.0).
 A final pre-export inspection is undertaken as part of the process of issuing a phytosanitary certificate.
 These inspections are generally undertaken as near to the time of export as possible, usually within 1-2 days, and not more than 2 weeks before export.
 Phytosanitary certificates are only issued if the commodity meets the required plant health standards after inspection and/or testing according to appropriate official procedures (Dossier Section 3.0).
 The protocol for plants infested by pests during inspections before export is to treat the plants, if they are on site for a sufficient period of time, or to destroy any plants infested by pests otherwise.
 All other host plants in the nursery would be treated.
 The phytosanitary certificate for export will not be issued until the UK Plant Health inspectors confirm that the plants are free from pests (Dossier Section 3.0).
-12 Separation during transport to the According to the Dossier Section 3.0, the commodities are dispatched as single bare root trees or in bundles as follows: destination 25 or 50 for seedlings or transplants; 5, 10 or 15 for whips.
+12 Separation during transport to the According to the Dossier Section 3.0 the commodities are dispatched as single bare root trees or in bundles as follows: destination 25 or 50 for seedlings or transplants;5, 10 or 15 for whips.
 Bare root plants are placed in bundles, wrapped in polythene and packed and distributed on ISPM 15 certified wooden pallets or metal pallets.
 Alternatively, they may be placed in pallets which are then wrapped in polythene.
 Small volume orders may be packed in waxed cardboard cartons or polythene bags and dispatched via courier (Dossier Sections 1.0 and 3.0).
-Rooted plants in pots are transported on Danish trolleys for smaller containers, or on ISPM 15 certified wooden pallets or crates/metal pallets, or individually, for larger containers (Dossier Section 1.0).
+Rooted plants in pots are transported on Danish trolleys for smaller containers, or certified pallets, or individually in pots for larger containers (Dossier Section 1.0).